dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.0 =
+- Improve: The UIs are now more easily overridable by themes.
+A template loader can load markup for these UIs from a theme or child theme, falling back to the plugin's templates if needed.
+- Change: The `wallets_views_dir` attribute and filter are removed.
+Use theme templates instead to provide your custom markup.
+- Add: The `[wallets_withdraw]` shortcode can now scan addresses from QR code in devices that support it.
+- Add: The opacity of UIs while loading data over AJAX can now be controlled in Customizer.
+- Add: The border radius of UIs (corner roundness) can now be controlled in Customizer.
+- Add: The colors used in `[wallets_transactions]` shortcodes to signify transaction status can now be changed in Customizer.
+- Add: Admin dashboard widget now shows multiple tabs with statistics on recent transactions.
+- Add: When the plugin is network-active across a multisite install, the admin transactions list shows extra column *Site*.
+- Improve: All operations that modify transaction data now also refresh the time on the `updated_time` column.
+- Improve: Better integration with *Simple History* plugin.
+Transactions are now logged with clearer information, including links to user profiles and block explorers.
+- Improve: The cold storage admin screens now also display the amount of funds locked in unaccepted & pending transactions.
+- Add: The third-party service `coincap.io` is now available as an *Exchange Rates* provider.
+- Improve: In admin transactions list screen, amounts are now in fixed-font and align vertically for easier visual inspection.
+- Improve: For Bitcoin-like adapters, the RPC secret is not shown in the markup, but bullets are shown instead.
+Improves security.
+- Add: The `[wallets_api_key]` shortcode can now be used as a widget.
+- Fix: Adapters for fiat coins are no longer shown in the cold storage section, as these adapters are not backed by wallets.
+- Improve: The Bitcoin address validator used in `[wallets_withdraw]` now correctly allows Bitcoin testnet addresses.
+Useful for testing using testnet.
+- Improve: When creating database tables for the first time, the WordPress default is used for character collation and encoding.
+- Fix: When Bittrex is used as an *Exchange Rates* provider, if the last price is not available, the plugin falls back to using the average of the Bid/Ask values, or one of the two values if only one is available.
+Helps determine exchange rates in low liquidity markets.
+- Improve: In the `[wallets_balance template="list"]` UI, the text "Show zero balances" is clickable and toggles the checkbox.
+Improves usability.
+- Improve: The plugin will now warn the user in the frontend if HTML comments have been minified, as this is a common pitfall for new users.
+- Improve: In the debug tab of the admin dashboard, memory values are now shown with thousand separators and units (bytes) for easier visual inspection.
+- Change: Bitcoin-like adapters now rescan the entire wallet's transaction list from the start weekly rather than monthly.
+This is a fail-safe mechanism that detects transactions that would otherwise slip through undetected if curl calls from `walletnotify` were to fail for any reason.
+- Fix: Issue in email notifications for deposits, where the fees would not be shown correctly, is now fixed.
+- Add: The cron-related debug information from the admin dashboard is now also shown in the admin cron job settings screen for easier reference.
+- Change: *Tradesatoshi* is removed from list of *Exchange Rate providers* as the service is shut down.
+- Change: JavaScript assets are now loaded only in pages where they are needed.
+Improves frontend performance.
+- Fix: Issue with writing out CSVs when exporting transactions is now fixed.
+- Improve: When manually adding a transaction using the `wallets_transactions` action, it is now possible to specify an initial transaction status for withdrawals.
+- Fix: In admin adapters screen, sorting by pending withdrawals no longer triggers a warning in the debug logs.
+- Fix: When user requests a new deposit address via the `[wallets_deposit]` shortcode, the other deposit addresses are now marked as *old*, and only the new one is *current*.
+- Add: The `[wallets_balance template="list"]` UI now includes a column for *unavailable balance*, i.e. balance that is locked in pending transactions or trades.
+- Fix: The plugin now correctly calculates amount of wallet balance that is unavailable due to staking in more wallets, including PotCoin and Dash.
+- Change: The plugin now warns the admin if the available balance is less than 5% of the total balance (previously the threshold was 1%).
+- Fix: Some error messages that get printed only to the debug log are no longer translatable.
+- Improve: Reduce number of calls to `is_plugin_active_for_network()`.
+- Fix: Some HTML markup errors in sidebar widgets are now fixed.

 = 4.4.8 =
 - Fix: The capability repair cron job, introduced in `4.4.4` is improved to be more fail-safe.
 If no admin user has `manage_wallets`, it now assigns `manage_wallets` to all admins and to the Administrator role.
 Prevents admins from being locked out.